sinchan62/rohitCIproject/README.md

-# Continuous Integration using Jenkins, Nexus ,Sonarqube.
+# Continuous Integration using Jenkins,Nexus and Sonarqube.

 The vprofile web application is continuously integrated using Jenkins, SonarQube, and Nexus using a declarative Jenkins pipeline and  stage of the continuous integration process is integrated through a Slack channel for each  stage outcome notification.